ykkalexx/cloud-storage-platform/Documentation/Outline.md

 4. File Sharing and Collaboration System

 Real-time File and Folder Updates: Users see changes to files and folders instantly.
-Live Sharing Notifications: Users receive immediate notifications when files are shared with them.
 File Access Tracking: File owners can see in real-time when their files are viewed or downloaded.

 5. Search and Indexing System